j-hashemi/GessNationalityGame/README.md

 # GessNationalityGame

-The enjoyable game for guessing the nationality of people in pictures.
+The enjoyable game for guessing the nationality of people's pictures.